khan-rehan/Automation_projectCreation/README.md

 **For MAC USERS:**

 **Tired of doing that same project initialization every single time while creating a project?
 Not anymore!!!**

+User can choose to install with any of the script, either with GithubAPI or Selenium

 # Installation:

 **Note:-**

 - Install it in your home-directory eg: `/User/Your-homedirectory`
-- !Important "After your installment of the respectives mentioned in requirements.txt, you will also need chrome driver" so install that too in your home-directory, for installation [Click here](https://chromedriver.chromium.org/)
+- **For selenium** Important!!
+"After your installment of the respectives mentioned in requirements.txt, you will also need chrome driver" so install that too in your home-directory, for installation [Click here](https://chromedriver.chromium.org/)

 ```
 git clone "https://github.com/khan-rehan/Automation_projectInitialization.git"
-cd Automation_projectInitialization
+cd Automation_projectInitialization/("withGithubAPI"/"withSelenium")

 pip install -r requirements.txt

-source ~/.my_commands.sh
+source ~/.my_custom_commands.sh

 Then go to create.py and set the username and password to be your username and password also, in .my_custom_commands.sh  on line:8 put your github remote url, for detailed explanation on this take a look below👇🏻👇🏻👇🏻